0xPARC/0xparc-intro-book/drafts/evan-retreat-notes.typ

 This section describes two commitment schemes that use an elliptic curve $E$ over $FF_q$.

-- KGZ (Kate): needs a shared secret and a bilinear operator on $E$, but is really simple and efficient.
+- KZG (Kate): needs a shared secret and a bilinear operator on $E$, but is really simple and efficient.
 - IPA: more involved, but fewer assumption.